nclarius/pyPL/doc/parser.md

 - If expressions are to be evaluated against assignment functions and/or possible worlds in a structure, they are specified by prepending their names to the formula prefixed with `v:` and `w:` respectively and suffixed with ` `.
   Examples: `v:v1 Love(m,x)`, `w:w2 \exi x Unicorn(x)`, `v:v1 w:w2 Unicorn(x)`.

-Examples: see the examplary files in `pyPL/input`.
+Examples: see the exemplary files in `pyPL/input`.

 # Issues

-- If the program is not responding or crashed, check the log file `pyPL/pyPL.log` for error messages.
-Please note that tableaus for largish (sets of) formulas may take a couple seconds to compute.
+- If the program hung itself up or crashed (especially after adding/removing formulas), usually simply restarting it resolves the issue.
+In case the program doesn’t seem to respond, please note that tableaus for largish (sets of) formulas may take some time to compute.
+If problems persist, you can check if there is useful information in the log file `pyPL/pyPL.log`.
 - If the formula or structure you entered won't update, you probably made a typo.
 Unfortunately there are no error messages telling you what exactly went wrong; you will have to check back with this documentation to see where the problem might be.
 - If no output file opens and a `.tex` file but no `.pdf` file was generated, compiling the `.tex` file via `pdflatex` probably went wrong.
 Try to compile the `.tex` file manually to see what the error is (perhaps a missing package).
 If LaTeX causes problems, select plain text instead of LaTeX PDF output in the settings.
 - If no output file opens, the automatic file opening via `xdg-open` probably isn't working on your machine.
 You can find all your output files in `pyPL/output`.